-- a.
-The details of all revenue deposits must be submitted to Stephanie Graham in Accounts Receivable by 10 calendar days from when the deposit was made.
-Exceptions to submitting within 10 days are only allowed if prior approval is received from the business operations office. - b.
-Details that must be included are: Name and address of each donor.
-The type/source of donation. (i.e. general donation, souvenir sales, etc.) If the gift was from a fundraiser, identify the project ID code or fundraiser name.
+The details of all revenue deposits must be submitted to gifts@somi.org by 10 calendar days from when the deposit was made.
+Exceptions to submitting within 10 days are only allowed if prior approval is received from the business operations office.

+Details that must be included are: Copies of bank deposit slips (signed by two parties), the bank receipt, and copies of all checks along with any correspondence included from the donor. type/source of donation. (i.e. general donation, souvenir sales, etc.) If the gift was from a fundraiser, identify the project ID code or fundraiser name.
 Any direct benefit the donor received.
 (Describe the goods and value of items received.)
-If reporting an inkind, list the value and a description of the donated item(s).
+If reporting an in- kind, list the value and a description of the donated item(s).
 Include what event (summer games, training, fundraising, etc.) the in-kind item(s) will be used for.